wri/ndc/July 26/MNE-NDC-EN-AP.md

 **Means of implementation**

-The National Climate Change Strategy will be the main planning tool along with its action plans implementation of Montenegro's intended nationally determined contribution until 2030.
+The National Climate Change Strategy will be the main planning tool along with its action plans for the implementation of Montenegro's intended nationally determined contribution until 2030.
 The Energy Development Strategy of Montenegro by 2030 also takes into consideration climate change as one of its six objectives and the INDC is developed in line with the trends foreseen for the energy sector development of Montenegro.
 Montenegro is in the process of accession to the European Union which involves the gradual transposition and implementation of the European Union's climate and energy legislation.

 #### Key Assumptions
 **Metric Applied**